-The university's Academic Registry can provide a copy of university regulations if internet access is impracticable.
+The university's Academic Registrar can provide a copy of the University Regulations if internet access is impracticable.

 Data on students' personal details (including any sensitive data provided by students), academic and administrative history and on relevant financial transactions will be processed in accordance with the university's data protection registration under UK law.
 Details of the current registration are available, on request, from the university's Information Compliance Officer.

 Unless exempted (undergraduate and taught postgraduate students are exempt), students agree to be bound by the university's Intellectual Property Policy and Regulations and accordingly, by signing their acceptance of the university's offer of a place, assign to the university, by way of future assignment, all intellectual property created by them in the course of their research as a student of the university.
 They also licence the university to use any of their previously-created intellectual property which is incorporated in that research or research outcome.

 Students must keep their research material confidential.
 The university may require students to confirm both this obligation of confidence and the assignment of intellectual property rights in more detail.
 In return, students are entitled to apply for a share of net revenue should the university derive a commercial value from their research.